 It’s easy to be swayed by how someone looks, how famous or popular they are, or how much you wish to emulate their accomplishments.
 But even the people who have attained similar levels of success may have reached them through traveling different paths.
 As their goals changed and evolved so did their programs.
 Although it may not work for you to follow them blindly, learning what they do and why can certainly give you guidance if you’re at a similar point.

 Within the pursuit of your goals, in most cases, there are multiple training approaches, options, and techniques that you can employ that will not only help you achieve those goals but also give you greater variety to keep your workouts fun and your body from adapting too completely.
 By changing things up periodically you can keep yourself both physically and mentally fresh.
 Training programs and techniques that originally worked great but later became less effective can be rotated out for a time and replaced by something that’s fresh, yet still fits in the box of helping you work towards your goals.
 Plus, there’s a lot to be said for the mental recharge you can get from switching things up a bit.
 There’s nothing wrong with doing something just because you enjoy it.
 You are allowed to have fun and keeping your program enjoyable and entertaining can and should be one of your goals.
-Then, when it’s time to buckle down, bite the bullet, and get back to focus on maximizing progress, you’ll be that much more determined.
+Then, when it’s time to buckle down, bite the bullet, and get back to focusing on maximizing progress, you’ll be that much more determined.

 In upcoming articles I will be introducing you to some of the best and most effective training principles, approaches, and techniques available, along with the information on when and how to best utilize them in your training program based on what you’re trying to accomplish.
 Switching things up can be great if you understand the proper way to incorporate changes, and how to use those changes to take your body in the direction you wish it to go.